 - A transcript of any college work attempted.

-Note on official transcripts: Transcripts are official only when mailed directly from the issuing institution to the Admission Office.
+Note on official transcripts: Transcripts are official only when mailed directly or delivered in a sealed envelope from the issuing institution to the Admission Office.

 - Official ACT or SAT test scores.